-It is assumed that the parents/guardians listed at registration will be picking up their child from camp or at the bus drop off location.
-We must receive written or verbal authorization for anyone other than the parents/guardians on file who may be picking up a child at the CEC or the bus drop off location (this can be done at any time prior to pick up that day).
+Parents/guardians must give written or verbal authorization for any adults who may be picking up their child (this can be done at any time prior to pick up that day).
 In the case that staff do not have prior authorization for someone to pick up a child, staff will phone the parent/guardian to receive verbal authorization by phone for the new pick-up person.